openmm/openmm/docs-source/developerguide/introduction.rst

 This guide assumes you are already familiar with the public API and how to use OpenMM in applications.
-If that is not the case, you should first read the Users Manual and work through some of the example programs.
+If that is not the case, you should first read the User's Manual and work through some of the example programs.
 Pay especially close attention to the “Introduction to the OpenMM Library” chapter, since it introduces concepts that are important in understanding this guide.